Washington DC Monuments at night

 Washington DC Capital at night

-The National Mall is about a 5 miles round trip.
+The National Mall is about a 5-mile round trip.
 You can try to hit as many monuments and memorials as you can but it can take hours, so you may want to pick and choose the ones that are most important to you.

-If you decided to rent a bike or take a moonlight trolley ride, you will be able to cut your time in half.
+If you decide to rent a bike or take a moonlight trolley ride, you will be able to cut your time in half.

-Things to Know Before Exploring the Monuments at Night
+Things to Know Before Exploring the Washington Monuments at Night

 Washington DC Park Services